-290,000 NZ children - around 27% of kiwi kids - are currently living in income poverty.*
+In 2017, research by the Child Poverty Monitor found that 290,000 NZ children - around 27% of kids - were living in income poverty.

 UNICEF defines child poverty as children being deprived of the material, spiritual and emotional resources needed to survive, develop and thrive.

 This leaves them unable to enjoy their rights, achieve their full potential or participate as full and equal members of society.